-To be serious, any desire to over parent at this time does stem from real worry about whether the kids are doing ok as it is quite likely that they will feel at least a little bit homesick and have their own ‘stuff’ going on.
+To return to topic, any desire to over parent at this time does stem from real worry about whether the kids are doing ok as it is quite likely that they will feel at least a little bit homesick and have their own ‘stuff’ going on.
 The irony is that in trying to help it is easy to exacerbate this.
 A worry (another!) is that I don’t want the girls to ‘not tell me’ things about their life because of how I respond.
 I’m also concerned that they have both inherited, to some extent at least, the ‘Flint worry gene’ and that this creates problems for them in their own life!
 This is definitely not good!
 If only I could go back in time and learn earlier about role-modelling.
+Or, if I could go back in time and learn more about the different ways to handle stress and anxiety I would.
+For example, you can learn so much in a blog post about CBD and THC, about how it helps those who are struggling with stress and anxiety.
 Of course I can’t, but it is never too late to try to improve.
 I am therefore determined to put proper strategies in place to cope with Empty Nesting anxiety.
 This is what I have come up with:

 Sleep Deprived Empty Nesters

 I’m lying here in bed at 3.35 a.m. listening to the rain outside wondering whether Annie got home ok from her night out yesterday.
 I’m not too worried as I know she was travelling with her friend Alfie, but I question whether it is raining over in Spain too and if not whether it is cold.
 I hope that she has remembered to wear a proper coat.
 I know she won’t have put gloves on or even taken any to Salamanca with her.
 I check my phone to see if she has messaged but I am not expecting anything.
 It is her third year at university and I have slowly weaned myself off from asking her check in every ten minutes.
 I often manage up to an hour now!
 (Only half joking!)